 The kibbles for your red tri color Australian Shepherd have an obvious impact on his health.
-Quality food will necessarily be more beneficial in the long term than cheap food bought in supermarkets.
+Quality food will be more beneficial in the long term than cheap food bought in supermarkets.

 The Australian Shepherd exerts himself enormously, and his diet must be able to support him in his efforts.
 Choose food rich in animal protein – remember that dogs are opportunistic carnivores!

 How can you be sure to make the right choice for him?
 Starting with understanding what you are giving it.
 To do this, learn to read the labels of croquettes or pâtés.
 This is the only way to know what they contain.
-The most important parameter is the protein level, which is essential for dogs.
+The most critical parameter is the protein level, which is essential for dogs.
 But beware, not just any protein: proteins of animal origin.
 The minimum protein level must be 28%.
-Choose croquettes or pâtés low in carbohydrates, so as not to promote weight gain, and pay attention to the ash content: no more than 10%!
+Choose croquettes or pâtés low in carbohydrates so as not to promote weight gain, and pay attention to the ash content: no more than 10%!

 Several types of dog food exist (kibbles, pâtés, household ration, BARF diet).
 They all have advantages and disadvantages.